 The best dress styles for the mature bride that will be complimentary are as follows:

-Make sure your bridal dress is slightly loose in areas you dont want to call attention to like a thick waist, protruding tummy or if you are pear shaped your hips and/or thighs.
+Make sure your bridal dress is slightly loose in areas you don’t want to call attention to a thick waist, protruding tummy.
+If you are pear shaped, then you want to lessen attention to your hips and/or thighs.

 These styles have worked out well for many mature brides.
 Try on a few to see which one will look best on you and suit your personal style.

 *Click here to read our disclosure regarding affiliate and advertising sponsors.